bvetsa/AgentForge/ARCHITECTURE.md

 - Store agent order
 - Define the composition of a development process

-The MVP supports sequential workflows only.
+The current runner supports sequential workflows only.
 Future versions may support graph-based workflows with branching, loops, and approval gates.

 ### Workflow Runner